Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 Googling is a skill, knowing where to find the information you want is a must.
 From learning new things, to searching for exploits.
 For this section, I will just say that you will likely find your exploit scripts required mostly on [exploit-db][18] or github.

+Offensive Security loves to make you search for your own information.
+So much that passing the exam relies heavily on how well you can google(or whichever search engine you prefer).
+The machines on the exam will not be something they have put in the labs(obviously!), so the exploitation vector will probably be entirely new to you.
+So get used to it.
+Make a mental note of the common websites where you visit during your journey, as you may possibly have to revisit them to learn about a new exploitation vector during the exam itself.

 ---